 The 19th Problem

-Have you ever wondered why soap bubbles are spherical, or why soap films look like they are pulling themselves into the shape of the least possible area, or why light moving through glass of varying density bends and curves to find the fastest route, not the straightest one?
+Have you ever wondered why soap bubbles are spherical, or why soap films look like they are pulling themselves into the shape of the least possible area, or why the light moving through glass of varying density bends and curves to find the fastest route, not the straightest one?

 A soap film stretched across a wire frame, forming a smooth minimal surface